hvianna/audioMotion-analyzer/demo/README.md

 ### onCanvasDraw callback

-The audioMotion logo is drawn over the analyzer by this callback function:
+The demos use the onCanvasDraw callback function to draw the audioMotion logo over the analyzer canvas.
+The function below is from the multi-instance demo - the calling instance object is passed as an argument to the function:

 ```
-function displayCanvasMsg( canvas, canvasCtx, pixelRatio ) {
+function displayCanvasMsg( instance ) {
-    if ( ! showLogo )
+    if ( ! instance.showLogo )
         return;
-    var size = 20 * pixelRatio;
+    var size = 20 * instance.pixelRatio;
-    if ( audioMotion.isFullscreen() )
+    if ( instance.isFullscreen )
         size *= 2;
-    canvasCtx.font = `${size}px Orbitron,sans-serif`;
+    instance.canvasCtx.font = `${size}px Orbitron,sans-serif`;
-    var w = canvasCtx.measureText('audioMotion').width / 2;
+    var w = instance.canvasCtx.measureText('audioMotion').width / 2;

-    canvasCtx.font = `${size + audioMotion.dataArray[ 1 ] / 16 * pixelRatio}px Orbitron,sans-serif`;
+    instance.canvasCtx.font = `${size + instance.dataArray[ 1 ] / 16 * instance.pixelRatio}px Orbitron,sans-serif`;
-    canvasCtx.fillStyle = '#fff8';
+    instance.canvasCtx.fillStyle = '#fff8';
-    canvasCtx.textAlign = 'center';
+    instance.canvasCtx.textAlign = 'center';
-    canvasCtx.fillText( 'audioMotion', canvas.width - w - size * 4, size * 2 );
+    instance.canvasCtx.fillText( 'audioMotion', instance.canvas.width - w - size * 4, size * 2 );
 }
 ```

-The demo script reads the `dataArray` variable exposed by audioMotion-analyzer and uses the amplitude of the first low frequency bin to change the size of the text, making the audioMotion logo pulsate to the rhythm of the music.
+It reads the `dataArray` property exposed by audioMotion-analyzer and uses the amplitude of the first frequency bin to change the size of the text, making the audioMotion logo pulsate to the rhythm of the music.

 ## Additional notes